ayalal/CS-373-DADA/Final/README.md

 Seeing that the file provided is an executable I opened up Immunity Debugger which I had installed on my system from debugging assembly in former courses I have taken such as Operating Systems 2 and an advanced assembly course.
 I then opened up the application within the debugger to analyze what was being done with the input and if it was being compared to a predetermined password.

+Immunity Debugger: A debugger with functionality designed specifically for the security industry which includes usability features such as writing exploits, analyze malware, and reverse engineer binary files.
+Immunity debugger also includes the mixture of a GUI and CLI within one package a long with Python integration to automate debugging needs and scenarios.

 <img src="EasyPassImmunity.png" alt="failed" class="inline"/>

 After looking further into the assembly I noticed while scrolling up that there were two strings that would be printed out after a call to a certain subroutine within the solution.
 The largest hint was when the EAX and EDX registers (EAX and EDX are commonly used for logic work) were being filled with information before a call to a subroutine which on return would result in the printing of either text based on the scenario.
 Realizing this I set a breakpoint at the call to see what values were present in the registers.